jeremytammik/tbc/a/2031_previewcontrol.md

   {
     gcChildHandles.Free();
   }
   return childHandles;
 }

-Tags (0)
-Add tags
-Report
-MESSAGE 11 OF 16
+</code></pre>

 rawava1350
-  Community Visitor rawava1350  in reply to: nice3point 2024-03-26 06:07 AM
+2024-03-26 06:07 AM
-@cwalugagreat solution
+@cwaluga great solution
-Tags (0)
-Add tags
-Report
-MESSAGE 12 OF 16

 nice3point
-  Advocate nice3point  in reply to: nice3point
 2024-03-26 06:09 AM

 @cwaluga  amazing, i completely forgot about the Child when was writing a similar code.
-Now all borders are gone, in addition, I have solved the redrawing problem, for which you used Padding (it was not working correctly)
+Now all borders are gone.
+In addition, I have solved the redrawing problem, for which you used Padding (it was not working correctly).

 Before:

 <center>
 <img src="img/preview_border_hide_2.png" alt="PreviewControl border" title="PreviewControl border" width="400"/> <!-- Pixel Height: 790 Pixel Width: 466 -->